EndPointCorp/end-point-blog/2018/10/10/image-recognition-tools.html.md

 </center>

 #### Vehicle Counting and Speed Measurement

-I found a tool developed by [Ahmet Ozlu](https://github.com/ahmetozlu/vehicle_counting_tensorflow) which uses Tensorflow.
-The use case here is vechicle counting, vehicle type and color recoginition and speed detection.
+I found a tool developed by [Ahmet Ozlu](https://github.com/ahmetozlu/vehicle_counting_tensorflow) which uses TensorFlow.
+The use case here is vechicle counting, vehicle type and color recoginition, and speed detection.

 You can see the in following video how it works.